getomni/omni/.github/ISSUE_TEMPLATE/new-theme.md

 ## Add a new theme to the organization?

-If you have already created an theme, make sure you check the following requirements:
+If you have already created a theme, make sure you check the following requirements:

 - [] The theme follows the [template](https://github.com/getomni/template).
 - [] The theme follows the Omni Color Palette.